 Symon’s General store had a little bit of everything, but their sandwiches were amazing!
 We went there three times for lunch, and enjoyed our sandwiches in the nearby park, where the old railway station and tracks are located, along with a statue of Ernest Hemingway, who spent his first 22 summers at a family vacation home in nearby Walloon Lake.

-Hemingway in City Park, with the restored railway station and beautiful gardens
+Hemingway in City Park, with the restored railway station and beautiful gardens in downtown

 We had read about the adorable Palette Bistro, so we decided to give it a shot.
 Good decision, as it was wonderful!
 Nancy had delicious French Onion Soup, and half of a Mediterranean Shrimp Wrap, and Rob had an amazing burger, smothered in mushrooms sautéed with Worcestershire sauce and blue cheese.
 Is your mouth watering?
 We liked it so much, we went back again for dinner, and it was wonderful.
 We were thrilled to be there for their delicious scallop dinner special!

 Petoskey is probably best known for “The Petoskey Stone”.
 These pre-water historic fossils are over 350 million years old, from when this land was located near the equator and covered by warm sea.
 They are what remains of the coral that once thrived in the shallow, tropical reefs.
 When the corals died, they were covered with sediment and became part of a “e rock unit” known as the Alpena Limestone.
 This fossil is unique to the Traverse Bay area, and is Michigan’s official state stone.
 Petoskey Stones are everywhere in the stores in town, in their raw state, polished, in jewelry, on key chains, refrigerator magnets, etc. Get the picture?
 Unfortunately, it’s not a particularly pretty stone.
 Despite this, you can find people out on the beaches every day looking for them!